nnethercote/Rust-CUDA/guide/src/nvvm/backends.md

 # rustc_codegen_ssa

-Despite its name, `rustc_codegen_ssa` does not actually codegen to anything, it is however the central crate behind every single codegen.
+`rustc_codegen_ssa` is the central crate behind every single codegen and does much of the hard work.
-The SSA codegen does most of the hard work in codegen, which is actually codegenning MIR and taking care of managing codegen altogether.

-The SSA codegen abstracts away the MIR lowering logic so that custom codegens do not have to implement the time consuming logic of lowering MIR, they can just implement a bunch of traits and the SSA codegen does everything else.
+It abstracts away the MIR lowering logic so that custom codegens only have to implement some traits and the SSA codegen does everything else.
+For example:

-The SSA codegen is literally just a bunch of traits, for example:
-- A trait for getting a type like an integer type
+- A trait for getting a type like an integer type.
-- A trait for optimizing a module
+- A trait for optimizing a module.
-- A trait for linking everything
+- A trait for linking everything.
-- A trait for declaring a function
+- A trait for declaring a function.

-...etc
-You will find an SSA codegen trait in almost every single file.
+And so on.
+You will find an SSA codegen trait in almost every file.